chnm/thatcamp-org/wp-content/plugins/custom-meta-widget/readme.txt

 Donate link: http://shinraholdings.com/donate
 Tags: meta,hide,link,admin,simple,widget,default,wordpress.org,change,rss,remove,login
 Requires at least: 2.8
-Tested up to: 4.5
+Tested up to: 4.9.4
-Stable tag: 1.4.8
+Stable tag: 1.5.1

 Clone of the standard Meta widget plus options to hide log in/out, admin, feed and WordPress.org/custom links.

 == Description ==
 This plugin acts in exactly the same way as the standard Meta widget except that it adds options which allow you control which of the 5 standard Meta widget links should be displayed, with the additional option to add your own custom link.

-The standard Meta widget that comes with WordPress offers no customization and requires you to show all 5 of the standard links (register, login, entries RSS, comments RSS, and WordPress.org).
+The standard Meta widget that comes with WordPress offers no customization and requires you to show all 5 of the standard links (register, login, entries RSS, comments RSS, and WordPress.org, as well as any links added by themes or other plugins).

 == Installation ==
 1. Download the latest zip file and extract the `custom-meta-widget` directory.